Hans Bethe: Hydrogen bomb

-After the war, Bethe argued that a crash project for the hydrogen bomb should not be attempted, although after President Harry Truman announced the beginning of such a project and the outbreak of the Korean War, Bethe signed up and played a key role in the weapon's development.
+After the war, Bethe argued that a crash project for the hydrogen bomb should not be attempted, nevertheless after President Harry Truman announced the beginning of such a project and the outbreak of the Korean War, Bethe signed up and played a key role in the weapon's development.
 Although he saw the project through to its end, Bethe had hoped that it would be impossible to create the hydrogen bomb.
 He later remarked in 1968 on the apparent contradiction in his stance, having first opposed the development of the weapon and later helping to create it:

 As for his own role in the project and its relation to the dispute over who was responsible for the design, Bethe later said that:

 In 1954, Bethe testified on behalf of J. Robert Oppenheimer during the Oppenheimer security hearing.
 Specifically, Bethe argued that Oppenheimer's stances against developing the hydrogen bomb in the late 1940s had not hindered its development, a topic which was seen as a key motivating factor behind the hearing.
 Bethe contended that the developments that led to the successful Teller–Ulam design were a matter of serendipity and not a question of manpower or logical development of previously existing ideas.
 During the hearing, Bethe and his wife also tried hard to persuade Edward Teller against testifying.
 However, Teller did not agree, and his testimony played a major role in the revocation of Oppenheimer's security clearance.
 While Bethe and Teller had been on very good terms during the prewar years, the conflict between them during the Manhattan Project, and especially during the Oppenheimer episode, permanently marred their relationship.